Google Cloud Platform is #3 in Top 10 Public Cloud Platforms

 2017.
 Google Cloud Platform cuts the price of GPUs by up to 36 percent

-Google is cutting the price of using Nvidia’s Tesla GPUs through its Compute Engine by up to 36 percent.
-In U.S. regions, using the somewhat older K80 GPUs will now cost $0.45 per hour while using the newer and more powerful P100 machines will cost $1.46 per hour (all with per-second billing).
-Thus Google is aiming this feature at developers who want to run their own machine learning workloads on its cloud, though there also are a number of other applications — including physical simulations and molecular modeling — that greatly benefit from the hundreds of cores that are now available on these GPUs.
+Google is implementing a price reduction for Nvidia's Tesla GPUs on its Compute Engine service, with savings of up to 36 percent.
+In U.S. regions, the cost of utilizing the slightly older K80 GPUs has been reduced to $0.45 per hour, while the more advanced and powerful P100 machines will now cost $1.46 per hour, both with per-second billing.
+By doing so, Google aims to attract developers who seek to execute their own machine learning workloads on its cloud platform.
+Additionally, various other applications, such as physical simulations and molecular modeling, can greatly benefit from the extensive number of cores provided by these GPUs.

 2017.
 Google Cloud Platform gets a cheaper, lower-performance networking tier

-Google is giving its Cloud Platform users a new, cheaper networking option.
-Developers can now choose between a premium tier, which routes traffic to their users over Google’s own high-speed networks for as long as possible to minimize hops and distance, and a standard tier, which routes traffic over the public internet, with all the potential slowdowns and extra hops this entails.
-Pricing for the standard tier is 24-33 percent lower than for the premium tier in North America and Europe.
-Google uses different pricing models for these two tiers, though.
-Prices for premium traffic is based on the traffic’s source and destination, so you pay for the distance your traffic travels over Google’s network, while the standard tier’s prices are only based on where the source is.
+Google is introducing a new networking option for users of its Cloud Platform that offers a more affordable solution.
+Developers now have the choice between a premium tier, which prioritizes routing traffic over Google's high-speed networks to minimize distance and hops, and a standard tier, which relies on the public internet with potential slowdowns and additional hops.
+The standard tier is priced 24-33 percent lower than the premium tier in North America and Europe.
+However, Google applies different pricing models to each tier.
+The premium tier's pricing is based on the source and destination of the traffic, accounting for the distance it travels over Google's network.
+In contrast, the standard tier's prices are determined solely by the source location.
+This new offering provides Cloud Platform users with increased flexibility and cost savings depending on their networking requirements.

 2017.
 Google Cloud Platform improved its free tier

-Google launched an improved always-free tier and trial program for its Cloud Platform.
-The free tier, which now offers enough power to run a small app in Google’s cloud, now allows for free usage of a small (f1-micro) instance in Compute Engine, Cloud Pub/Sub, Google Cloud Storage and Cloud Functions.
-In total, the free tier now includes 15 services.
-The addition of the Compute Engine instance and 5GB of free Cloud Storage usage is probably the most important update here because those are, after all, the services that are at the core of most cloud applications.
-You can find the exact limits here.
-With this move, Google is clearly stepping up its attacks against AWS, which offers a similar but more limited free tier program for its users.
+Google has introduced an enhanced always-free tier and trial program for its Cloud Platform.
+The free tier has been upgraded to provide sufficient resources for running a small application on Google's cloud infrastructure.
+Users can now utilize a small (f1-micro) instance in Compute Engine, along with free usage of Cloud Pub/Sub, Google Cloud Storage, and Cloud Functions.
+In total, the free tier encompasses 15 services.
+Notably, the inclusion of the Compute Engine instance and 5GB of free Cloud Storage usage is a significant update, as these services form the foundation of most cloud applications.
+Detailed limits and specifications can be found here.
+This development clearly showcases Google's heightened efforts to compete against AWS by offering a comparable, but more expansive, free tier program to its users.

 2017.
 Google Cloud Platform takes on Windows Azure with new Windows VMs

-Google announced several new products today aimed at luring IT pros who are using Windows in their data centers to the Google Cloud Platform.
-The company introduced support for Microsoft SQL Server Enterprise and Windows Server Core on the Cloud Platform.
-In addition, the company announced support for SQL Server Always-On Availability Group for customers who are concerned about high availability and disaster recovery when running critical operations in a cloud setting.
-What this means in practical terms is that IT pros can now launch pre-configured virtual machines running any of these products on Google Cloud Platform, and pay for them by the minute — or they can bring an existing SQL Server license they have already paid for.
+Today, Google unveiled a range of new offerings designed to entice IT professionals who utilize Windows in their data centers to embrace the Google Cloud Platform.
+The company introduced support for Microsoft SQL Server Enterprise and Windows Server Core on its Cloud Platform.
+Additionally, Google announced the inclusion of SQL Server Always-On Availability Group support, addressing the concerns of customers seeking high availability and disaster recovery capabilities for critical operations in a cloud environment.
+In practical terms, this means that IT professionals can now launch pre-configured virtual machines with any of these products on the Google Cloud Platform and pay for them on a per-minute basis.
+Alternatively, they have the option to bring their existing SQL Server license, which they have already paid for, and leverage it on the platform.

 2017.
 Google Cloud Platform gets a new key management service

-Google Cloud Platform is launching a new key management service, that will help enterprises, especially in regulated industries like healthcare and banking, to create, use, rotate and destroy their encryption keys in the cloud.
-Enterprises have traditionally managed their keys on-premise, but as they have slowly moved more of their workloads to the cloud, they have also started thinking about how they can manage their keys in the cloud, too.
-With the AWS Key Management Service and Azure Key Vault, Amazon and Microsoft have long offered a similar tool, for example, and even Google itself already offered a more basic version of Cloud KMS for users who wanted to supply their own encryption keys.
+Google Cloud Platform is introducing a new key management service aimed at assisting enterprises, particularly those operating in regulated sectors such as healthcare and banking, in the creation, utilization, rotation, and destruction of their encryption keys in the cloud.
+Historically, enterprises have managed their keys on-premise; however, as they gradually migrate more of their workloads to the cloud, they have also begun contemplating how to effectively handle their keys in the cloud environment.
+For instance, Amazon and Microsoft have long provided similar tools with their AWS Key Management Service and Azure Key Vault respectively.
+Notably, Google itself had already offered a more fundamental version of Cloud KMS, enabling users to provide their own encryption keys.

 2016.
 Google Cloud Platform gets new a cold storage service